GambitBSM/gambit_light_1.0/README_OSX.md

 Common OSX Issues
 --

-- **HDF5 Issues**.
-OSX systems typically fail when useing the HDF5 printer.
-This presents as different error messages on different systems, and we do not have a solution.
-If encountering such issues, one can change the printer to `cout` or `ascii` in the YAML file.
+- **HDF5 Issues**: GAMBIT-light on OSX systems can fail when using the HDF5 printer, i.e. when running GAMBIT-light with a YAML file containing the option `printer: hdf5`.
+This is a know issue.
+If this problem occurs, try to revert to an older version of the HDF5 printer by using the YAML option `printer: hdf5_v1`.
+If this does not work, another option is to write output to text files, with `printer: ascii`, or directly to screen, with `printer: cout`.